 If your organisation refers to “the business” as a group that excludes engineers, this book is about your company.
 It maps the structural dysfunction of software-dependent corporates and the changes AI now demands.

-If you have ever sat in a meeting where everyone agreed on a plan you knew could not work, and said nothing, because saying something would cost more than staying silent, this book is about why that happens, and what changes when it stops.
-It is about structure, not attitude.
+If you have ever sat in a meeting where everyone agreed on a plan you knew could not work, and stayed silent because speaking up would cost more than the dysfunction itself, this book explains why that keeps happening and what actually changes when the structure stops rewarding it.
+This book is about structure, not attitude.

 This book is for people who work inside software-dependent corporates and suspect that something is structurally wrong.
 It is for CTOs, senior engineers, architects, and product leaders who have watched technology investment produce activity without proportional outcomes, and who suspect the cause is not execution, talent, or technology, but something in the structure itself that no one has named.
-It is for the CEOs and board members who depend on the organisation being honest about how it works, and who have discovered that it is not.
+It will also be useful to CEOs willing to engage the operational detail behind that diagnosis.
+The board-level case is made separately in the companion volume.

 The examples in this book are fictional, but they are not hypothetical.
 Each is a composite drawn from patterns observed repeatedly across software-dependent corporates in banking, insurance, retail, logistics, and enterprise software.
 If they feel familiar, that is the point.